systemd/mkosi/mkosi.md

 : Adds environment variables to the environment that the build script is executed with.
-Takes a space-separated list of variable assignments.
+Takes a space-separated list of variable assignments or just variable names.
+In the latter case, the values of those variables will be passed through from the environment in which `mkosi` was invoked.
 This option may be specified more than once, in which case all listed variables will be set.
-If the same variable is set twice, the later setting will override the earlier setting.
+If the same variable is set twice, the later setting overrides the earlier one.

 `--build-sources=`